Websoft9/ansible-Tensorflow/docs/else-faq.md

 The password is stored in the server related file `/credentials/password.txt`.

-#### If there is no domain name, can I deploy TensorFlow?

-Yes, visit TensorFlow by *http://Internet IP:8161*

-#### What is the password for the database root user?

-The password is stored in the server related file: `/credentials/password.txt`

 #### Is there a web-base GUI database management tools?

-Yes, phpMyAdmin is on it, visit by *http://Internet IP/phpmyadmin*
+Yes, TensorBoard is on it, visit by *http://Internet IP:6006*

 #### Is it possible to modify the source path of TensorFlow?

-No
+No, Tensorflow is installed with PIP, and the service startup file is set to the current source code path.
+After modification, the service could not start

 #### How to change the permissions of filesytem?